Countries Information & Lifestyle

 Visitors of all nationalities require a passport valid for the period of intended stay to enter the Cape Verde Islands.

-Nationals of USA, UK, Canada, Australia, South Africa, New Zealand and Ireland also require a visa unless traveling in an organised tourist group and holding a "Certificado Colectivo de Identidade et Viagem".
-Individual travelers should obtain a visa prior to travel unless there is no diplomatic representation of Cape Verde in their country, in which case a visa may be obtained at the airport on arrival.
+Nationals of USA, UK, Canada, Australia, South Africa, New Zealand and Ireland also require a visa unless travelling in an organised tourist group and holding a "Certificado Colectivo de Identidade et Viagem".
+Individual travellers should obtain a visa prior to travel unless there is no diplomatic representation of Cape Verde in their country, in which case a visa may be obtained at the airport on arrival.